apache/eventmesh-site/docs/design-document/03-connect/02-http-connector.md

 - time: the time the request was sent
 - uuid: request unique identifier, one-to-one with the uuid of the callback data structure in webhook mode
 - eventId: event ID, composed of type and offset
-- data：actual data to be sent
+- data: actual data to be sent

 ```json
 {